What is A Mini-Excavator?

 Landscaping :

-In gardening, hand shoveling can easily be replaced with compact excavators with the added benefit of being able to get the job done quicker and also saves labor.
+In gardening, hand shoveling can easily be replaced with compact excavators with the added benefit of being able to get the job done quicker and also save labor.

 Brush cutters can be attached to mow overgrown lawns and weeds.
 Also, some very lightweight excavators can move around your property with little to no damage to soil and plants.